 This is especially important when, for example, individuals may have been married and divorced previously, with children from each marriage or; alternatively, where one person owns and runs a business and is the main earner as well as an employer.

 Power of Attorney

 We can advise of the arrangement of a power of attorney to help protect you or a loved one if the ability to take care of your personal affairs is later lost through mental or physical incapacity.
 We consider these an "absolute necessity" to ensure one's financial affairs run smoothly at a time when all other matters can be in turmoil.

-Consideration should be given not only to your financial circumstances but also to those of your children and grandchildren through effective estate planning.
+Consideration should be given not only to your financial circumstances but also to those of your children and grandchildren through effective estate and tax planning.

 Trusts can offer bespoke solutions for different generations.
 For example, an elderly couple may consider leaving their share of their house by will into trust, so that on first death at least some of the estate is ring fenced for the next generation and hopefully disregarded in any means test assessment of the survivor's long-term care.

 For the younger generation meanwhile, lifetime planning involves gifting assets into a trust for children and grandchildren so as to reduce the inheritance tax payable on death, whilst keeping those assets in an environment which offers protection for the young or vulnerable, or against a child's later divorce or bankruptcy.

 The legal issues which affect older people, their families and carers are complex which is why it is important to seek early specialist legal advice which will mitigate or avoid any problems which can arise later.
 We can help you plan for an uncertain future by providing flexibility and protection for your later years and will provide clear and reliable advice, in an empathic and professional way.

 B P Collins' reputation continues to excel in the legal directories.
 The firm is recognised as a regional heavyweight, many of our services are tier one and lots of our lawyers are recognised as either leaders in their field or next generation lawyers.